- Story Highlights

 Dayton is a city that knows how to dig in and give.

-This year marks the first time the free, one-on-one adult literacy organization will participate in Giving Tuesday.
+This year marks the second time the free, one-on-one adult literacy organization will participate in Giving Tuesday.

-Information can be found on the organization's website.
+Information can be found on the organization's giving Tuesday page.

 DAYTON CHILDREN'S HOSPITAL